Model Checking#

 Yet, when we calculate these spatial deterministic estimates or stochastic realizations we must check these models.
 Here I provide a Python demonstration of spatial model checking inspired by the work of Leuangthong et al. (2004) known as Minimum Acceptance Criteria for Geostatistical Realizations.

-I simulate a set of realizations for a publically available dataset from my GitHub account and include codes and good displays for each of the following checks:
+I simulate a set of realizations for a publicly available dataset from my GitHub account and include codes and good displays for each of the following checks:

 This is a basic demonstration and more could be done.

-I have attempted to balance the need for a simple introduction for my students and others.
+I have selected simple methods in an attempt to provide an accessible introduction for my students and others.

 Load the Required Libraries#